petitkriket/limulus/README.md

 ## References

-**Fantastic Voyage** (1966) A classic sci-fi low budget movie based on Asimov novel.
+**Fantastic Voyage** (1966) A classic sci-fi low budget movie after an Isac Asimov novel.
 Also an hommage to **Jean Painlevé**, a scientist wanna be artists who made videos about sea creatures, concept of time and space and popular vulgarisation

 The mesmerizing, utterly unclassifiable science films of Jean Painlevé (1902-89) have to be seen to be believed: delightful, surrealist-influenced dream works that are also serious science.
 The French filmmaker-scientist-inventor had a decades-spanning career in which he created hundreds of short films on subjects ranging from astronomy to pigeons to, most famously, such marine-life marvels as the sea horse and the sea urchin. _(The Criterion)_